Antoni Gaudí: Seven UNESCO Works In Barcelona

 www.casavicens.org

 With its colorful Moorish and Asian themes, you might find Casa Vicens grandiose.
-Even so, it’s noteworthy as Gaudí’s first major project.
-In fact, it was the first modernist home he designed in Barcelona.
+Even so, it’s noteworthy as Gaudí’s first significant project.
+It was the first modernist home he designed in Barcelona.
 A guided tour of Casa Vicens features both temporary and permanent exhibitions.
 A premium visit is temporarily unavailable until further notice.

 Related: Bucket List Golf Courses In Mexico